 Saatva and Ghostbed are two very popular mattresses that are available online-only.
 While they have a similar business model, the mattresses themselves are actually quite different.
-I’ll go over those main differences here in an effort to help you make a better decision on which one to buy.
+I’ll go over those main differences here in an effort to help people make a better decision on which one to buy.

 - Similar business model / value proposition

 - They both have a bouncy/resilient feel that a lot of sleepers will really enjoy

 - Both have great customer service, trial periods, and return policies